rblogan78/AI-in-Games/HiPhi Report Version 2.md

 A computerised version of Nim was published in 1952, and was able to consistently win games against players 95% of the time ([The New Yorker, 1952](http://www.newyorker.com/magazine/1952/08/02/it))

-`TODO: Expand this`

 # The Golden Age #

 The Golden Age of Video Games revolutionised how we develop and play games today.

 ## Game of Life ##

-Game of Life is a deterministic, zero-player based, cellular automaton  game developed by Brittish Mathematician John Conway.
-Conways rules for genetic change are designed to make behaviour of the population unpredictable ([Gardner, 1970](http://web.archive.org/web/20090603015231/http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm))
+Game of Life is a deterministic, zero-player based, cellular automaton  game developed by British Mathematician John Conway.
+Conway's rules for genetic change are designed to make behaviour of the population unpredictable ([Gardner, 1970](http://web.archive.org/web/20090603015231/http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm))

 * Every counter with two or three neighbouring counters survives for the next generation
 * Every counter with four or more neighbours dies from overpopulation
 * Every counter with one neighbour or none dies from isolation
 * An empty cell adjacent to exactly three neighbours is a birth cell
-* All births and deaths occur simultaneously consituting a single generation
+* All births and deaths occur simultaneously constituting a single generation

 ## Discrete Logic ##

 Atari released the infamous Pong in 1972, a table tennis simulator that can be played between two people, but more importantly with a computer controlled opponent.
-The core intelligence of these games was established using disrete logic (i.e. hardcoded logic gates). ([Monfort, Bogost, 2009](http://books.google.co.uk/books?id=DqePfdz_x6gC&lpg=PP1&dq=racing+the+beam&pg=PA40&hl=en#v=onepage&f=false)).
+The core intelligence of these games was established using discrete logic (i.e. hard-coded logic gates). ([Monfort, Bogost, 2009](http://books.google.co.uk/books?id=DqePfdz_x6gC&lpg=PP1&dq=racing+the+beam&pg=PA40&hl=en#v=onepage&f=false)).

-PacMan, released in 1980, introduced AI patterns in maze environments, with individual pesonalities (or strategies) assigned to each enemy ghost.
+PacMan, released in 1980, introduced AI patterns in maze environments, with individual personalities (or strategies) assigned to each enemy ghost.
 Ghosts were given specific "goal tiles" depending on their personality which could be exploited by players who knew the underlying discrete logic.

 This discrete logic only gives the illusion of intelligence.
 This illusion provides little or no actual game logic or decision making and was mainly used due to memory constraints at the time.